The Poitou

 insurance cooperatives or "Mutuelles" - the old town is a sleepy

-ensemble of stone buildings dominated by a mediaeval castle overlooking
+ensemble of stone buildings dominated by a medieval castle overlooking

 the river Sèvre Niortaise .